ManojG1978/aks-training/README.md

 | where  Image contains "stress"
 ```

-5) To get familiar with alerts, you can select the "Recommended Alerts (Preview)" link from the menu.
-For this exercise, enable the alert for "OOM Killed Containers" and create an action group to email yourself.
+5) To get familiar with alerts, you can select the *Recommended Alerts (Preview)* link from the menu.
+For this exercise, enable the alert for *OOM Killed Containers* and create an action group to email yourself.
 Try recreating the memory-stress pod from Lab 7 and verify you get an email alert.

 ## Lab 16: Deploying Ingress

 1) Create a new namespace for ingress resources\
 `kubectl create namespace ingress-basic`
-2) Add the official stable repository for Helm
+2) Add the official stable repository for Helm\
-helm repo add stable https://kubernetes-charts.storage.googleapis.com/
+`helm repo add stable https://kubernetes-charts.storage.googleapis.com/`
 3) Use Helm to deploy an NGINX ingress controller

 ```